Select Page

 About Ana Mira

-Her choreographic work included “At Once”, an adaptation of Deborah Hay’s SPCP/2009 (Teatro Maria Matos, 2010), “Três Estudos para Shihtao” (Teatro Camões, 2007), “Dueto” (Festival Alkantara, 2006).
-As dance researcher and performer, Ana Mira collaborated with Pauline de Groot (2001/2003), Russell Dumas (2003/2005), and Rosemary Butcher (2011/2015).
+Ana Mira’s choreographic work includes “At Once”, an adaptation of Deborah Hay’s SPCP/2009 (Teatro Maria Matos, 2010), “Três Estudos para Shihtao” (Teatro Camões, 2007), “Dueto” (Festival Alkantara, 2006).
+As a dance researcher and performer, she has had the privilege of collaborating with artists such as Pauline de Groot (2001/2003), Russell Dumas (2003/2005), and Rosemary Butcher (2011/2015), enriching her artistic journey and expanding her creative horizons.

-Ana Mira has been teaching internationally embodied practices, improvisation, composition, dance studies, dance and philosophy laboratories, aesthetics at various performing arts and visual arts universities and educational programs.
-As part of baldio | Estudos de Performance, Cultural Association, she created and developed Taking position, the political and place – experimental course in performance studies (2016).
-Since 2020, that she has been collaborating with Porta33.
-Currently, she is teaching at Lisbon Theater and Film School – Polytechnic Institute of Lisbon and ar.co Center for Art and Visual Communication.
+Ana Mira has taught internationally embodied practices, improvisation, composition, dance studies, dance and philosophy laboratories, and aesthetics at various performing arts and visual arts universities and educational programs.
+As part of Baldio | Estudos de Performance, Cultural Association, she created and developed Taking Position, the political and place–experimental course in performance studies (2016).
+Between 2020 and 2022, Ana Mira curated Coalesce, in the space of the body in thought, a continuous seminar of drawing, dance and philosophy, together with Porta33.
+She teaches at Lisbon Theater and Film School—Polytechnic Institute of Lisbon and Ar.Co Center for Art and Visual Communication.

-She is a member of Nova Institute of Philosophy, School of Social Sciences and Humanities, NOVA University Lisbon where she participates in CultureLab’s research group Aesthetics and Philosophy of Art.
+She is a member of Nova Institute of Philosophy, School of Social Sciences and Humanities, NOVA University Lisbon, where she participates in CultureLab’s research group Aesthetics and Philosophy of Art.

 My research aims to investigate the emergence of new possibilities of life, other sensibilities and communities, which can be expressed through the making of dance art and writing.